Deming 14 Points explained

 By being open to change, an organisation opens itself to transformation.
 The first step is the transformation of the individual; every employee separately.
 This transformation does not take place at the same pace.
 For some it goes quicker than for others.

 As a result, he is able to act as an example, listen well to others and constantly listen and learn from others.
-When all employees transform in this way, the entire organisation will transform and apply a new philosophy according to Deming’s 14 points for Management.
+When all employees transform in this way, the entire organisation will transform and apply a new philosophy according to the Deming 14 Points for Management.

 What do you think?
-What are your experiences with the Deming’s 14 points for Management within your organization?
+What are your experiences with these points for management within your organization?
 Do you recognize the practical explanation or do you have more additions?
 What are your success factors for applying the different points within your business?

 Share your experience and knowledge in the comments box below.